bips-hb/srsim/README.md

 __Adverse Event or Innocent Bystander?
 A Systematic Comparison of Statistical Discovery Methods for Spontaneous Reporting Systems__\
 *L.J.
 Dijkstra, M. Garling, R. Foraita & I. Pigeot*\
 To be submitted (2018)

+### Acknowledgments
+Funded by the Innovation Fund of the German Joint Federal Committee (G-BA, 01VSF16020)

 ### Contact